huggingface/optimum-habana/examples/stable-diffusion/training/README.md

 According to the paper, it's recommended to generate `num_epochs * num_samples` images for prior-preservation.
 200-300 works well for most cases.
 The `num_class_images` flag sets the number of images to generate with the class prompt.
 You can place existing images in `class_data_dir`, and the training script will generate any additional images so that `num_class_images` are present in `class_data_dir` during training time.

 ### PEFT model finetune
-we provide example for dreambooth to use lora/lokr/loha/oft to finetune unet or text encoder.
+We provide example for dreambooth to use lora/lokr/loha/oft to finetune unet or text encoder.

 **___Note: When using peft method we can use a much higher learning rate compared to vanilla dreambooth.
 Here we use *1e-4* instead of the usual *5e-6*.___**

-launch the multi-card training using:
+Launch the multi-card training using:
 ```bash

 export MODEL_NAME="runwayml/stable-diffusion-v1-5"